About Molecular Cancer Therapeutics

 For detailed metrics about Molecular Cancer Therapeutics and the other AACR journals see AACR Journals Metrics.

 Editorial oversight of Molecular Cancer Therapeutics and decisions on manuscripts submitted to the journal are the responsibility of the Editorial Board with support from journal staff.
 See Editorial Board for more information.

 Material published in Molecular Cancer Therapeutics is covered and protected by copyright.
 Authors who wish to publish in the journal must formally transfer copyright to the AACR, but are granted considerable reuse rights.
 The final typeset version of every published article is rendered freely accessible 12 months after publication.
 Authors who prefer for their article to be immediately freely accessible online may make this selection by paying an additional fee through the AACR AuthorChoice option.
 In addition, the AACR assists authors in satisfying major funder Open Access archiving mandates by depositing the accepted author version of their article in a designated public repository.
 For additional details about all these topics, see Copyright, Permissions and Access.

-To defray publication costs and to support other AACR programs, publication in Molecular Cancer Therapeutics involves the payment of a fixed publication fee and an additional fee for any color figures.
+To defray publication costs and to support other AACR programs, publication in Molecular Cancer Therapeutics involves the payment of a base publication fee and an additional fee for each display item.
 If no financial support exists, authors may apply for a waiver of the fixed publication fee at the time of submission.
 See Publication Fees for further details.

 Molecular Cancer Therapeutics (MCT) (Print ISSN: 1535-7163; Online ISSN 1538-8514) is published monthly, one volume/year, by the American Association for Cancer Research, Inc. (AACR).